kawazaki42/Noted/eng/eng.md

 - and the text itself (matn)

 Types of Hadiths:
-- Qudsi Hadith: start with "prophed said: God said:"
+- Qudsi Hadith: start with "prophet said: God said:"
 - Marfoo' Hadith ': words of the Prophet
 - Hadith mawqoof: by companions (of the Prophet?)
 - Maqtoo' Hadith: by successors